docwire/docwire/README.md

 Features marked **(planned)** are on the public roadmap and may not be fully available in the current release.

-- **Secure and privacy-preserving data processing** - all operations can be done locally without sending data to the cloud
+- **Local-first and privacy-preserving data processing** - the goal is for every processing stage to support an on-premise implementation.
+Today, parsing, OCR, local document AI, and local text embeddings can run fully offline.
+A few AI capabilities, such as image/audio understanding and the largest cloud LLM models, are available only through explicit OpenAI integration.
+No data is sent to a cloud service unless a cloud transformer is explicitly added to the pipeline.
+Hybrid privacy workflows, such as local anonymization before optional cloud processing, are planned.
 - Able to extract/import and export **text, images, formatting, and metadata along with annotations**
 - **Data can be transformed** between import and export (filtering, aggregating, translation, text classification, sentiment analysis, named entity recognition etc).